NesQuickCoding/Multi-Purpose-Calculator/README.md

 * [] need to have a window and at least 6 different widgets on the application
 * [] technical spec detailing your functions, classes and what each does
 * [] a md file which details the problems you ran into and how you solved them

+#### Feel free to clone and contribute via a pull request!
+All ideas are welcome.